If your baseball bat cannot produce the perfect hit, or the pop sound you are getting very low on even hitting it with force, then your bat is dead.

 Maintaining Your Bat

-Keeping your baseball bat in good shape is not only important for the performance on the field but also allows you to get more use out of it.
+Keeping your baseball bat in good shape is crucial for your performance on the field and allows you to get more use out of it.

-Store At Proper Place
+Store At the Proper Place

 Don’t Give It To Someone Else

-This is because another player has a different style of playing with other hitting techniques which will minimize the quality of the material.
+This is because another player has a different style of playing with other hitting techniques, which will minimize the quality of the material.